 3. You’re Not Using Cash-Back Shopping Sites

-If you’re not using a cash-back shopping website, you’re missing a chance to get free money when you make purchases.
-Sites such as Ebates.com, BeFrugal.com and Mr. Rebates partner with retailers to let consumers earn back a percentage of the money they spend on qualifying purchases.
+If you’re not using a cash-back shopping website, you’re missing out on a chance to get free money when you make purchases.
+Sites such as Ebates, BeFrugal and Mr. Rebates partner with retailers to let consumers earn back a percentage of the money they spend on qualifying purchases.
 You can sign up for free at these sites, click on the links to retailers and shop as you normally would.

-With Ebates.com, for example, you can get an average of 4 percent to 10 percent back — but up to 40 percent — each time you purchase items from the more than 2,000 stores it partners with, said Ebates.com spokesman Brent Shelton.
-Ebates.com will notify you that you’ve earned cash back and will pay you with a check or through PayPal.
+With Ebates, for example, you can get an average of 4 percent to 10 percent back — but up to 40 percent — each time you purchase items from the more than 2,000 stores it partners with, said Ebates spokesman Brent Shelton.
+Ebates will notify you that you’ve earned cash back and pay you with a check or through PayPal.

 “Most Ebates members earn more than $100 each year, and many earn thousands of dollars, depending on how often they shop,” said Shelton.

 4. You Don’t Have a Cash-Back Credit Card

 If you pay off your credit card balance each month, it's wise to maximize credit with a cash-back rewards card.
 These cards offer the opportunity to earn a percentage of cash back on purchases.
 One month of purchases by an average consumer is enough to generate annual cash-back rewards of $150 from a card offering 2 percent cash back, according to TD Bank’s Consumer Spending Index.